Cecilia Montes-Alcalá

 Overview

 A specialist in sociolinguistics, bilingualism and languages in contact, she has presented her work at numerous national and international conferences.
-Her recent publications include journal articles such as "Bilingual Texting in the Age of Emoji: Spanish–English Code-Switching in SMS” (Languages 9.4: 2024) and "The Dual Role of Code-Switching in Alejandro Morales’s Reto en el Paraíso” (Forum for Modern Language Studies 60.1: 2024: Oxford University Press); the co-edited volume (with Talia Bugel) New Approaches to Language Attitudes in the Hispanic and Lusophone World, Amsterdam/Philadelphia: John Benjamins series Issues in Hispanic and Lusophone Linguistics (2020); and book chapters such as “Bilingualism and Biculturalism: Spanish, English, Spanglish?”
+Her recent publications include journal articles such as "Bilingual Texting in the Age of Emoji: Spanish–English Code-Switching in SMS” (Languages 9.4: 2024) and "The Dual Role of Code-Switching in Alejandro Morales’s Reto en el Paraíso” (Forum for Modern Language Studies 60.1: 2024: Oxford University Press); a co-edited volume (with Talia Bugel) New Approaches to Language Attitudes in the Hispanic and Lusophone World, Amsterdam/Philadelphia: John Benjamins series Issues in Hispanic and Lusophone Linguistics (2020); and book chapters like “Bilingualism and Biculturalism: Spanish, English, Spanglish?”
 (Routledge Handbook of Chicana/o Studies.
 Eds.
 Denise Segura, Francisco A. Lomelí and Elyette Benjamin-Labarthe.
 Routledge, 2018) and “Socio-Pragmatic Functions of Codeswitching in Nuyorican and Cuban American Literature” (Spanish-English codeswitching in the Caribbean and the U.S., Eds.
 Rosa E. Guzzardo Tamargo et al. John Benjamins, 2016).

 - Ph.D. in Hispanic Linguistics, University of California, Santa Barbara